DarrenZal/Quartz/content/SemanticDensityPrinciple.md

 The Semantic Density Principle supports a spectrum of commoning practices, each contributing to collective **effectiveness**:

-1. **Knowledge commoning**: Collaboratively managing knowledge artifacts, made more effective by clear, inferable semantics.
+1. [[KnowledgeCommons|Knowledge commoning]]: Collaboratively managing knowledge artifacts, made more effective by clear, inferable semantics.
 2. **Epistemic commoning**: Shared methods for validating knowledge.
 Improved context attribution and transparency from semantically dense systems (Sharma et al., 2024) support more effective and trustworthy validation processes.
 3. **Ontological commoning**: Collectively shaping conceptual frameworks and shared semantics, leading to more effective communication and interoperability.